Jason Pfeifer - Landscape Architect

 With an interdisciplinary degree, I worked various roles in architecture, planning, and urban design before landscape architecture.
 I worked in architecture in Vancouver until 2013.
 I moved to Edmonton & worked in planning, urban design, and architecture from 2013 - 2016.

-Out of alignment of interests, I took a temporary position as an urban designer at the City of Edmonton.
+Out of interest alignment, I took a temporary position as an urban designer at the City of Edmonton.
 Working at the City was a great opportunity for public sector experience, to meet a diverse cross section of colleagues, and gain exposure to review and approvals processes.

 In 2017 I joined EDA Planning & Urban Design, then a small landscape architecture and urban design studio.
 In a firm with work more strongly focused around landscape architecture, I began pursuing registration with the AALA under the mentorship path and logging my hours.